GUIDING IMGS TO MATCH INTO THEIR DREAM US RESIDENCY

 Picture

-Interview response framing – How to respond to an interview is the most crucial aspect to get through the interview.
-Let’s break this process in three phases to make it easier to understand :
+How to respond to an interview is the most crucial aspect to get through the interview.
+Let’s break this process into three phases to make it easier to understand :

 General categories of questions

-Questions to start the conversation – “Tell me something about yourself” is the most expected common question asked in the interview to start with.
-Here you don’t have to emphasize on too much personal information starting from your childhood and etc. The key to respond to this typical question is the balance of profession Vs personal information.
+• Questions to start the conversation – “Tell me something about yourself” is the most expected common question asked in the interview to start with.
+You don’t need to tell your whole life story starting from childhood.
+The key to respond to this typical question is the balance of profession and personal information.

-Behavioral & situational questions – The question of this category will be about sharing some real life scenarios / situations at work.
+• Behavioral & situational questions – The questions in this category will be about sharing some real life scenarios/situations at work.

-Red flag questions (specifically for those who have scored low) – The key to crack this category of question is to not get very defensive with your low score, rather acknowledge the gap and share your strategy on how you overcame that gap.
-The Programs are ok with your Red flag and hence you are sitting in the interview, they only want to confirm that now you are clinically active / ready to start.
+• Red flag questions (specifically for those who have low scores) – The key to crack this category of questions is to not get defensive with your low score, rather acknowledge the red flag and share your strategy on how you overcame that red flag.
+The program interviewers have already called you for an interview so don’t dwell on this red flag, but discuss what you have been doing and will do to overcome it.

-Residency related question – In this category the interviewer will focus on your enthusiasm as well as fears about starting residency.
-Here, it’s very important to give them a solution rather than only highlighting your challenges & fear.
+• Residency related question – In this category the interviewer will focus on your enthusiasm as well as fears about starting residency.
+Here, it’s very important to give them a solution rather than only highlighting your challenges & concerns.
+Dealing with negative feedback- In case of negative feedback you should always take it as constructive criticism and look for ways to improve.

 Our services